zombyte/kali_setup_script/README.md

-A simple script that completes installs the following tools and configurations to my liking.
+A simple script that installs the following tools and configurations to my liking.
 Broken into sections by installation method.

 ### 0.0 Reset Root Password
 Change that shit from toor